datalibninalewin/training-material/topics/fair/tutorials/fair-data-registration/tutorial.md

       - fair-metadata
 ---

 The concept of data registration is defined as well as ways in which data registration can be achieved.
 Learners will be able to describe why indexed data repositories are important as well as resources enabling you to choose a searchable repository.
+Learners will be able to understand which repositories are manadated for Oxford Brookes researchers and in what way.

 > <agenda-title></agenda-title>
 >